St. Louis Gunners: Entry into the NFL

 On August 8, 1934, before the start of the NFL season, St. Louis purchased the NFL's Cincinnati Reds for $20,000.
-However, the Gunners needed the other league owners to approve the sale.
+However, the Gunners required the approval of other league owners.
 Only then would the Gunners would be official members.
-On August 17, the other owners decided to reject the Gunners bid to buy the Reds, probably because St. Louis was considered to be too remote from the rest of the clubs, most of which were in the Northeast, and yearly trips there would have increased travel expenses.
+On August 17, the other owners rejected the Gunners bid to buy the Reds, likely due to the fact that St. Louis was considered too remote compared to the rest of the teams, most of which were in the Northeast, and yearly trips there could have increased travel expenses.
 Meanwhile, the Gunners declined membership in the minor league American Football League.
 As a result, the new league decided to form the St. Louis Blues.
 Gunners GM Bud Yates was credited with founding the team.
-The Blues lured Dick Frahm away from the Gunners and even took over the lease of Public Schools Stadium.
-As a result, the Gunners moved their home games to Sportsman's Park.
+The Blues lured Dick Frahm away from the Gunners, and took over the lease of Public Schools Stadium.
+Because or this, the Gunners moved their home games to Sportsman's Park.
 Meanwhile, Chile Walsh became the team's fourth head coach in four years.

 The Gunners started their 1934 season, 5–0 against several semi-pro teams.
-The team was searching desperately for decent teams to compete against.
-However, on November 6, 1934, the NFL finally approved the sale of the Cincinnati Reds to St. Louis for $20,000 – $30,000.
-The Gunners were now officially members of the NFL and were invited to play the Reds last 3 games of the 1934 NFL season.
-The Blues then moved to Kansas City two days later in order to avoid fighting the Gunners for control of the St. Louis fan base.
+The team searched desperately for similar teams to compete against.
+On November 6, 1934, the NFL finally approved the sale of the Cincinnati Reds to St. Louis for $20,000 – $30,000.
+The Gunners were officially inducted in as members of the NFL, and they were invited to play the Reds' last 3 games of the 1934 NFL season.
+Two days later, the St. Louis Blues moved to Kansas City, in order to avoid competition with the Gunners for control of the St. Louis fan base.